 The country can be reached with flights from Germany, Italy, the UK, Serbia, Austria, Greece and Turkey.

 Passengers at all terminals are expected to pass through a "disinfection tunnel" and undergo "body temperature measurement".
 Anyone with body temperature higher than 37.5°C "shall be interviewed by the company doctor".

-Entry by air is prohibited to citizens coming from countries outside the Schengen Area, however, those who hold a Visa D, as well as seasonal workers in the agricultural, forestry and tourism sectors, are exempt from this ban.
+Entry from third countries is prohibited though seasonal workers in the agricultural, forestry and tourism sectors may be exempt from this ban.